What Is A 8 Sided Polygon Called

 Practical Applications of Octagons

 In practical applications, octagons can be used in a variety of ways to improve functionality and aesthetics.
-For example, consider using an octagonal table in a small dining room to maximize seating space and create a more intimate atmosphere.
+Still, for example, consider using an octagonal table in a small dining room to maximize seating space and create a more intimate atmosphere.
 The shape allows for more people to sit comfortably around the table compared to a square table of the same size.

 In architecture, octagonal windows can be used to bring in more natural light and create a unique visual element.
 Consider incorporating octagonal skylights into a roof design to brighten up interior spaces and reduce the need for artificial lighting.
 These practical applications demonstrate the versatility and utility of octagons in everyday life.